Schools release COVID numbers in Richmond, Columbia counties

 Columbia County School System

-The 28,570-student Columbia County School System also released these figures Friday for the week ending Oct.
-29:
+The 28,570-student Columbia County School System’s most recent available figures are for the week ending Nov.
+5:

 ELEMENTARY SCHOOLS